-An adv anced course that develops conceptual and pattern design collection techniques required to create student's own pattern design collection; including intensive pattern making detail, and more.
+An advanced course that develops conceptual and pattern design collection techniques required to create student's own pattern design collection; including intensive pattern making detail, and more.
 Unlimited creativity is developed in establishing the most complex collection of flat patternmaking as well as three-dimensional draping.
-Various reput de designers will also come to work with the students individually or within a group setting.
-2 CREDITS: 11 LECTURE HOURS / 22 LAB HOURS
+Various reputable designers will also come to work with the students individually or within a group setting.

-PATT 3111 VARIETY FORM PATTERN STUDIO Prerequisite: PATT 1021
+PATT 3111 VARIETY FORM PATTERN STUDIO